 There are several solutions to this problem:

-- Use different tablespace for
+- Use a different tablespace for

-For 2, you can use the following command to change
+Following suggestion 2 above, you can use the following command to change

 work_mem at the database level:

 ALTER DATABASE yourdatabasename SET work_mem = '64MB';

 work_mem in this fashion as this applies to each plan node, and high values can quickly exhaust the available memory on your Postgres instance.

 SET work_mem = '64MB';, or for a transaction with